Underage drinking campaign

 Direct purchase of alcohol by a young person is rare with the majority of alcohol sourced from home, a friend or relative.

-The Scottish Borders Safer Communities Team, which will involve us, Police Scotland and the Scottish Fire and Rescue Service, has launched the Don’t Buy It, Don’t Supply It campaign with support from the Alcohol & Drugs Partnership.
+The Scottish Borders Safer Communities Team, which will involve us, Police Scotland and the Scottish Fire and Rescue Service, has launched the Don’t Buy It, Don’t Supply It campaign with support from the Alcohol and Drugs Partnership.

 The campaign message is based around a project undertaken by TD1 Youth Hub and Galashiels Academy.